 Pop up is coming up but no water is coming out?

 Make sure the head is not screwed down all the way.
-If this is not the case check to see

-and flush out the nozzle and replace t he nozzle head.
+If it is, unscrew the top of the nozzle, flush out the nozzle and replace t he nozzle head.